epfl-lasa/load-share-estimation/README.md

    counteracting forces between the robot and the other party (these are unecessary to accomplish a transfer).
  * /load_share_estimation/dynamic_load_share [std_msgs/Float64]:
-   The proportion of the load share which is due to object dynamics (i.e. robot motion) and not the object transfer.
+   The proportion of the dynamics forces which induce motion that the robot is accounting for.

 In addition, we publish some debugging information on sub-topics: